lvalnegri/workshops-setup_cloud_analytics_machine/README.md

    ```
    mkswap /swapfile
    ```
- - enable the swap operation, allowing our system to start using the file for that purpose:
+ - enable the swap operation, allowing the system to start using the file for that purpose:
    ```
    swapon /swapfile
    ```